chrisma89/Custom-Password-Generator/README.md

 The starter code was provided by the bootcampspot through edx and skills for life.
 The readme file was written with some inspiration from https://github.com/othneildrew/Best-README-Template/blob/master/README.md
-MAny thanks to Laura cole, my Instructor for the pseudocode MAny thavnks to our TA, Priyanka Christine, for her guidance in helping me get started with the project
+Many thanks to Laura cole, my Instructor for the pseudocode.
+Many thavnks to our TA, Priyanka Christine, for her guidance in helping me get started with the project.

 ### Licence